Russian Trolls Duped Global Media Thousands of Times

 List of names

-The result was a list of high-influence individuals and accounts that inadvertently promoted Russian state-sponsored propaganda, previously unreported in its entirety.
+The result was a list of high-influence individuals and accounts that inadvertently promoted or engaged with Russian state-sponsored propaganda, previously unreported in its entirety.
+Most of them retweeted.
+Some replied to or commented on the accounts.
 The handles flagged in the database, along with less than half-a-dozen from previous reports, include:

-AmbPower44, AnnCoulter, bluecheddar1, chrislhayes, CzechsforTrump, DonaldJTrumpJr, DrDavidDuke, ericbolling, geertwilderspvv, ianbremmer, IngrahamAngle, jack, jaketapper, jbouie, JohnCornyn, JSCCounterPunch, KellyannePolls, kevindk82, lorrik24, LouDobbs, lsarsour, mflynnJR, micahflee, MID_RF, mitchellvii, NICKIMINAJ, ninaturner, parscale, ramzpaul, ravikarkara, RealAlexJones, realdonaldtrump, RichardBSpencer, RogerJStoneJr, SarahKSilverman, Scaramucci, seanhannity, seanspicer, StefanMolyneux, tedcruz, Trevornoah, trumpology, Veteran4Trump, and whpresscorps.
+Former US Un Ambassador Samantha Power (@AmbPower44), conservative author Ann Coulter (@AnnCoulter), MSNBC host Chris Hayes (@chrislhayes), CzechsforTrump, the president's son Donald J. Trump Jr. (@DonaldJTrumpJr), former KKK Grand Wizard David Duke (@DrDavidDuke), conservative author Eric Bolling (@ericbolling), nationalist Dutch politician Geert Wilders (@gertwilderspvv), NYU political scientist Ian Bremmer (@ianbremmer), conservative TV and radio host Laura Ingraham (@IngrahamAngle), Twitter CEO Jack Dorsey (@jack), CNN anchor Jake Tapper (@jaketapper), Slate Chief Political Correspondent Jamelle Bouie (@jbouie), Sen. John Coryn, (R-TX) (@JohnCornyn), Jeffrey St. Clair, Editor of CounterPunch, a left-leaning political investigative magazine (@JSCCounterPunch), presidential advisor and spokeswoman Kellyanne Conway (@KellyannePolls), @lorrik24, a Trump-supporting account with 34,000+ followers, Fox Business Network host Lou Dobbs (@LouDobbs), Womens March national co-chair Linda Sarsour (@lsarsour), son of fired Trump National Security Advisor Michael Flynn, Michael Flynn Jr. (@mflynnJR), journalist Micah Lee (@micahflee), upstart online radio host of YourVoice America Bill Mitchell (@mitchellvii), pop singer Nicki Minaj (@NICKIMINAJ), Sen. Nina Turner (D-OH) (@ninaturner), Trump's digital media advisor Brad Parscale (@parscale), popular right wing video blogger Paul Ramsey (@ramzpaul), Senior Advisor of Executive Deputy Director, UN Women, Ravi Karkara (@ravikarkara), conspiracy theorist and InfoWars host Alex Jones (@RealAlexJones), president of the United States, Donald J. Trump (@realdonaldtrump,) prominent white nationalist Richard Spencer (@RichardBSpencer), Trump associate and political consultant Roger J. Stone Jr. (@RogerJStoneJr), Comedian Sarah Silverman (@SarahKSilverman), former Trump White House communications director Anthony Scaramucci (@Scaramucci), FOX News host Sean Hannity (@seanhannity), former White House press secretary Sean Spicer (@seanspicer), popular "alt-right" video blogger Stefan Molyneux (@StefanMolyneux), Sen. Ted Cruz (R-TX) (@tedcruz), Daily Show host Trevor Noah (@Trevornoah), @Veteran4Trump, a pro-Trump Twitter account with over 120,000 followers, and @whpresscorps, whose Twitter bio says, "Daily adventures with the White House Press Corps in their own words."

 The list of media organizations duped into rebroadcasting the tweets includes the Washington Post, Breitbart, Buzzfeed, the Daily Mail, HuffPo Canada, NBC News and thousands of other online U.S., Russian and other outlets, large and small.